 Just because a unit has an equipment slot doesn’t necessarily mean it will make good use of it.
 Sometimes appearances can be deceiving indeed.
 You think you’ve found the perfect upgrade for a unit, but the reality on the ground shows you otherwise.
 This is the case, for example, with Stormtroopers and the Scopes upgrade.
 Thanks to this combination, the soldiers benefit from the Accuracy 2 ability, which may well appeal to you.
 This will allow them to re-roll four dice when they spend an Aiming token.
 Unfortunately if your Storms only form a quartet, the chances of you having to re-roll 4 attack dice are slim.
 Worse: if you lose a soldier, the most you’ll be able to do is re-roll 3 dice meaning you would have paid for unnecessary upgrade.
 On the other hand, if you add a heavy weapon that adds a large number of dice to your dice pool, you come out on top.

-To remember: Consider the performance of an upgrade during the life of your unit: how does it perform when the unit is at full strength?
+Consider the performance of an upgrade during the life of your unit: how does it perform when the unit is at full strength?
 When it starts losing soldiers?
-And finally, when it’s crumbling under deletion?
+And finally, when it’s crumbling under suppression tokens?

 Is it acceptable to play with vanilla units?